-In Fiscal Quarter (FQ) 4 2022/23 (January to March, 2023), 56.1% of individuals who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate represents no change with respect to the previous quarter (October to December, 2022).
-The FQ4 2022/23 was 18.9 percentage points below the Fraser Health target of 75%.
+In Fiscal Quarter (FQ) 1 2023/24 (April to June, 2023), 56.9% of individuals who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
+This rate represents a 0.8 percentage point increase with respect to the previous quarter (January to March, 2023).
+The FQ1 2023/24 was 18.1 percentage points below the Fraser Health target of 75%.
 Despite not meeting the target of 75%, we are seeing an increase of vulnerable clients accepting home vising services through the Enhanced Family Visiting and Nurse Family Partnership programs.

 Population and Public Health (PPH) continues working with stakeholders such as GPs and maternity clinics and other community partners to facilitate early registration and awareness of program.
-PPH is currently exploring contributing factors as well as opportunities to increase prenatal registration in these areas; such as a Facebook campaign.
 Since 2013, PPH has been encouraging electronic registration through the Fraser Health website (fraserhealth.ca/parenting) and a mobile version of the registration website has been launched.
-Despite current efforts, competing priorities such as the overdose crisis and COVID-19 have prevented PPH from achieving the prenatal registration target.
 In June 2018, PPH launched SmartMOM, a text push notification service, that provides pregnant individuals with key health messages according to their gestational age.
-Covid-19 has presented another competing priority; there is currently limited capacity to promote prenatal registration.
-Throughout the pandemic, we continue to support vulnerable women in the prenatal and postpartum period.
 We are using virtual health technology to provide service to our vulnerable clients where possible and in person service where needed.
+Currently we are working with our FH birthing hospitals to determine how we can combine hospital registration with PPH prenatal registration.
+PPH will be visiting the birthing hospitals to ensure posters with the QR code and hard copies of the prenatal questionnaire are available for women who present during pregnancy.
+Meetings are planned with PSBC to explore provincial opportunities to increase prenatal registration later this summer.

-With the resumption/restart of PPH services post Covid-19, a re-engagement plan with GPs, maternity clinics and other community partners and a refresh of promotional materials ia underway.
-Including the utilization of social media posts.
+A re-engagement plan with GPs, maternity clinics and other community partners is underway.